UndeadFairy/pyladies_vienna_data_course/01/install.md

 * Sqlalchemy - A library for unified, high-level access to databases
 * Xlrd - library for loading .xls / .xlsx files

-If any of the steps fail, or you just don't know the advice, ask Slack in the `# counseling` channel, ideally before the course starts.
+If any of the steps fail, or you just don't know the solution, ask mentors or anytime later via Slack in your course channel.

-In the next chapter, we'll look at how to start Jupyter and how to work with it.
+In the next chapter, we'll look at how to start Jupyter lab and how to work in it.